pushbit-co/platform/README.md

 docker-machine env default
 ```

-Secondly you will need to copy .env.example to a file called .env in the porject root and replace with appropriate keys
+Secondly you will need to copy .env.example to a file called .env in the project root and replace with appropriate keys

 ## Test